| AIrcraft

 Robert

-Diemert claimed the plane was assigned to the Zuikaku from the time of Pearl Harbor, but this is untrue from the date of construction of all parts used in the restoration, which were manufactured
+Diemert claimed this plane was assigned to the Zuikaku from the time of Pearl Harbor, but this is untrue from the date of construction of all parts used in the restoration, which were manufactured

 in October 1942 or later.